Hailee Steinfeld: 2019–present: Ongoing projects and Marvel Cinematic Universe

 In April 2022, Steinfeld teased a song titled "Coast".
 Marking two years since she last released music, "Coast" was released on July 28, 2022, and was "a euphoric, guitar-and-percussion-driven single", featuring American rapper Anderson .Paak.
 A music video premiered on Facebook on November 9, 2022.
 An acoustic version was released on December 7, 2022.
 In March 2023, Steinfeld released "SunKissing" which Rolling Stone described as a "vibey, electric guitar-backed pop earworm".
-Steinfeld reprised her voice role as Gwen Stacy / Spider-Woman in Spider-Man: Across the Spider-Verse (2023).
+Steinfeld reprised her voice role as Spider-Gwen in Spider-Man: Across the Spider-Verse (2023).
 She also made a cameo appearance as Kate Bishop in the MCU film The Marvels (2023).
 At the end of 2024, Steinfeld voiced an alternate version of Bishop in the third season of the Disney+ animated series What If...? episode "What If...
 1872?".

 In April 2025, Steinfeld appeared in Ryan Coogler's film Sinners (2025) alongside Michael B. Jordan and Wunmi Mosaku.
-Steinfeld portrayed Mary, a mixed-race woman in 1932 Jim Crow-era Mississippi whose ancestry mirrored Steinfeld's own African American heritage.
+Steinfeld portrayed Mary, a mixed-race woman in 1932 Jim Crow-era Mississippi whose ancestry mirrored Steinfeld's own African-American heritage.
 She also contributed the song "Dangerous" to the film's soundtrack, after having taken a break from recording music.
-In September 2025, she voiced another alternate version of Kate Bishop in the Disney+ adult animated MCU miniseries Marvel Zombies.
+In September 2025, she voiced another alternate version of Kate Bishop in the Disney+ adult animated MCU series Marvel Zombies.

 Upcoming projects

-Steinfeld is set to reprise her role as Gwen Stacy / Spider-Woman in Spider-Man: Beyond the Spider-Verse (2027).
+Steinfeld will voice Billie in the upcoming animated film Hexed (2026).
+Steinfeld is set to reprise her role as Spider-Gwen in Spider-Man: Beyond the Spider-Verse (2027).
 It was reported in July 2025 that Steinfeld would also star alongside Miles Teller in Paramount's Winter Games.